xmamalou/dragonfly/README.md

 Currently, it can do the following:
 - Create a Vulkan instance
-- Sort some device properties (only if the machine contains exactly one device or `DFL_GPU_CRITERIA_HASTY` flag is enabled)
+- Sort some device properties
 - Create a window, bind it to a Vulkan surface and change its properties (only if the instance it's bound to supports presentation)

 ## Building